thanathip41/tspace-mysql/README.md

 ```
 ## Connection
-When establishing a connection, you may establish options is this:
+When establishing a connection, you can specify options as follows:
 ```js
 const connection = await new DB().getConnection({
     host: 'localhost',